AdaJass/pyalgotrade3/README.md

 Installation
 ------------

-PyAlgoTrade is developed using Python 2.7 and depends on:
+PyAlgoTrade3 is developed using Python 3 and depends on:

  * [NumPy and SciPy](http://numpy.scipy.org/).
  * [pytz](http://pytz.sourceforge.net/).